iamkhush/what-do-i-own/Readme.md

-# App to store what one ownes
+# App to store what one owns

 Idea is to make like an inventory, but tied to each user in the home.
 Also tied to the purchases that one makes.